 Since the first time we visited Florida as a family we’ve wanted to see more and more of the Sunshine State.
 Florida offers a variety of family road trip options ranging from beach vacations, island hopping in the Keys, to exploring the one-of-a-kind nature on the Gulf Coast.
-We just completed an epic Florida Gulf Coast road trip, and if you haven’t do it, put it on your bucket list.
+We love doing the Florida Gulf Coast road trip, and if you haven’t do it, put it on your bucket list.